Board Of Directors

 Michael Collora is Massachusetts Appleseed’s representative to the National Board and a founding member of Collora LLP.
 Before founding Collora LLP, Mr. Collora served as an Assistant U.S. Attorney for eight years and headed the U.S. Attorney’s Special Investigation Unit from 1979 – 81.

-Robert F. Cusumano is a partner in Crowell & Moring’s New York office and a member of the firm’s Insurance/Reinsurance Group and the Commercial Litigation Group.
-Bob’s practice centers on assisting insurers and reinsurers in navigating their most significant or vexing legal/regulatory issues.
+Robert F. Cusumano is the founder and CEO of Legal Horizons Foundation.
+Previously, Bob was a partner in Crowell & Moring’s New York office and a member of the firm’s Insurance/Reinsurance Group and the Commercial Litigation Group.
 Prior to joining the firm, Bob was the global general counsel for the NYSE-listed international insurance enterprise, ACE, Ltd., for eight years.
-Prior to joining ACE, Bob was a partner with Debevoise & Plimpton and, before that, Simpson Thacher & Bartlett, where he focused on complex litigation for insurers and others.
+He also also been a partner with Debevoise & Plimpton and, before that, Simpson Thacher & Bartlett, where he focused on complex litigation for insurers and others.

 DLA Piper US LLP